infobip/oneapi-php/QUICKSTART.md

 Parseco API exposes the following mobile network functionalities:

  * <strong>Short message service</strong> (<strong>SMS</strong>) is the most widespread mobile network data application.
 The term stands for the service as well as the text message itself.
 We fully support [Unicode](http://en.wikipedia.org/wiki/Unicode) [UTF-16](http://en.wikipedia.org/wiki/UTF-16) character set so that you can use virtually any alphabet for composing your text.
-The only limitation for SMS messages is the message length which is 80 characters in case of a Unicode encoded message, or 160 characters in case the message is not Unicode encoded.
+The only limitation for SMS messages is the message length which is 70 characters in case of a Unicode encoded message, or 160 characters in case the message is not Unicode encoded.
+If you want to send [longer messages](http://www.parseco.com/multipart-sms-messaging/) then the appropriate length is 67 per Unicode encoded message part and 153 characters per non Unicode encoded message part.
  * <strong>Unstructured supplementary services data</strong> (<strong>USSD</strong>) is mostly used for prepaid callback service, mobile-money services and menu-based information services.
 It is a connection-based data protocol which makes it more responsive than the message-based SMS.
 Connection-based means that a connection (session) is established and kept alive for the entire time during the communication.
 That is why it is sometimes used for WAP browsing.
 The length of the USSD message is up to 182 alphanumeric characters in length.
 Unfortunately, Unicode encoding is not supported.
  * <strong>Home location register</strong> (<strong>HLR</strong>) is a central database which stores details about every mobile phone subscriber for that network.
 A HLR record holds valuable data such as: is the phone turned on or off, is it connected to home network or not, is it ported (meaning that it has the network prefix of a network that is not actually belonging to) etc.

 Other mobile network-related functionalities are due to be implemented.
 In order to use Parseco API and gain access to [Infobip](http://www.infobip.com) mobile networks aggregator system you must [register](http://www.parseco.com/sign-up/) at the Parseco website.
 In other words, by using Parseco PHP library you can [send SMS messages](http://www.parseco.com/#features-list) to **any** cell phone [around the globe](http://www.parseco.com/pricing-and-coverage/).
-<br/>screenshot: system-landscape

 ### Prerequisites
 * You have [installed a PHP interpreter](http://php.net/manual/en/install.php).